-The financial statements have been prepared on the historical cost basis except for financial instruments that are accounted for according to the financial instrument categories defined in Note 3(c).
+The financial statements have been prepared on the historical cost basis.

 (c) Functional and presentation currency

 These financial statements are presented in Canadian dollars, which is the Corporation's functional currency.
 All financial information presented in Canadian dollars has been rounded to the nearest thousand.